-Comment Document No. Commenter Comment Response DOE tacitly acknowledges that reindustrialization of the PORTS facility will likely occur over an extended time period.
-The implication to the public is that DOE PORTS land that would be offered for reuse would likely not be redeveloped in the near term and, consequently, will not have a significant near term beneficial economic impact to the community.
+Comment Document C D. N0.
+Commenter Comment Response PORTS facility will likely occur over an extended time period The implication to the public is that DOE PORTS land that would be offered for reuse would likely not be redeveloped in the near term and, consequently, will not have a significant near term beneficial economic impact to the community.
 As described on pages 72 and 73 of the NEPA EA, "Several industrial parks and sites are under development throughout the PORTS ROI (Table 15).
 Many of these industrial developments are relatively new and are considered together as parts of a single project for the purposes of cumulative impacts assessment.
-Because industrial parks tend to fill up slowly over time rather than all at once, these collective developments outside of PORTS can be viewed primarily as current and reasonably foreseeable future projects.
-Potential reindustrialization of the PORTS site is another reasonably foreseeable future industrial development that is considered in the cumulative impacts assessment along with this group of off-site industrial developmentsthe full and specific potential for new job and income creation among all of the industrial developments is unknown at this time.
-This would depend on the total number of jobs eventually created by these industries throughout the ROI and the wages paid by the industries that decide to locate in these developments."
-Pike County Industry Cluster Analysis Background The Ferguson Group completed an Industry Cluster Analysis for Pike County, OH to evaluate the economic impact to the County and the Village of Piketon from the closure of the PORTS facility which essentially began in 2001 with the cessation of the gaseous diffusion operations.
-An industry cluster is a geographic concentration of interrelated competitive businesses with sufficient size to generate external economies.
+Because moust fail parks tend to fill up slowly over time rather than all at once these collective developments outside of PORTS can be viewed primarily as current and reasonably foreseeable future projects.
+Potential reindustrialization of the PORTS site is another reasonably foreseeable future industrial development that is considered in the cumulative impacts assessment along with this group of off-site industrial developmentsthe full and specific potential for new job and income creation among all of the depend on the total number of jobs eventually created by these industries throughout the ROI and the wages paid by the industries that decide to locate in these developments."

+Pike County Industry Cluster Analysis Background The Ferguson Group completed an Industry Cluster Analysis for Pike County, OH to evaluate the economic Impact to the County and the Village of Piketon from the closure of the PORTS facility which essentially began in 2001 with the cessation of the gaseous diffusion operations An industry cluster is a geographic concentration of interrelated competitive businesses with sufficient size to generate external economies.
 Industries that are part of clusters have developed buyer-supplier relationships, share labor pools, draw qualified workers from area institutions of higher education, and are located near each other.
 Industry clusters make regions uniquely competitive for jobs and private investment.